volk-r/find-airport/README.md

 # Find airport

-Тестовое задание - поиск аэропорта. Инициализирован с помощью CRA.
+Test task - airport search.
+Initialized with CRA

-## Запуск
+## Launch

-`npm run start` — сборка и запуск локального сервера для разработки на порту 3000
+`npm run start` — building and running a local server for development on port 3000

-## Сборка
+## Build

 `npm run build`

+## For the implementation of the task were used

+- axios
+- axios-hooks
+- custom hook useForm